+253bis.
+The essential type of information required to apply this Criterion is the same as for Criterion 6, recognising that the frequency of monitoring data is typically less for wetland-dependent non-avian animal species.
+In essence, this is an estimate of the size of the population at the wetland and the size of the international population (see paragraph 195).

-256. For better application of this Criterion, Contracting Parties should assist, wherever possible, in the supply of such data to the IUCN-Species Survival Commission and its Specialist Groups in support of the future updating and revision of international population estimates.
+254. For better application of this Criterion, Contracting Parties should assist, wherever possible, in the supply of such data to the IUCN-Species Survival Commission and its relevant Species Specialist Group(s) in support of the future updating and revision of international population estimates.
+Encouragement of relevant population monitoring (across the range of each population), and the reporting of such information assists in expanding the information base to collective advantage.

 Potential ambiguities and pitfalls

+254bis.
+Terminology.
+The Criterion uses the term “population” in a sense that is broadly the same as the use of the term “biogeographical population” as used for waterbirds in the context of Criterion 6 [see glossary, Section XX].
+Reflecting that animal populations can occur at multiple scales, populations in the context of Criterion 9 are anticipated to be widescale, typically (although not necessarily always) international in extent.
+It is noted that common usage of the concept varies between taxa with terms such as ‘sub-population’ (e.g. for Polar Bears) and ‘regional management unit’ (e.g. for marine turtles) being equivalent.
+In some cases, ‘population’ will be referring to the total global population size.

-257. Note that this Criterion should be applied only to those animal populations for which a 1% threshold is available.
-However, for populations of species in taxa not presently covered by the paper Population estimates and 1% thresholds for wetland-dependent non-avian species, for the application of Criterion 9, the guidelines indicate that this Criterion may be applied if a reliable population estimate and 1% threshold is available from another source, and in such cases the information source should be clearly specified.
-In the application of this Criterion, it is not sufficient simply to restate the Criterion, that the site supports >1% of a population, nor is it a correct justification to list populations with numbers in the site >1% of their national population, except when the population is endemic to that country.
+255. Note that this Criterion should be applied only to those animal populations for which a 1% threshold is available.
+However, for populations of species in taxa not presently covered by the spreadsheet Population estimates and 1% thresholds for wetland-dependent non-avian animal species, for the application of Criterion 9: 2024 edition (available here), the guidelines indicate that this Criterion may be applied if a reliable population estimate and 1% threshold is available from another source, and in such cases this information source should be clearly documented in the RIS.
+In the application of this Criterion, it is not sufficient simply to restate the Criterion, that the site supports 1% or more of a population, nor is it a correct justification to list populations with numbers in the site >1% of their national population, except when the population is endemic to that country.

-258. See section 5.7.4 for guidance on species nomenclature and taxonomy.
+256. See section 5.7.4 for guidance on species nomenclature and taxonomy.

-259. The guidance for the application of Criterion 9 for non-avian animal species is similar to that provided above for Criterion 6 for waterbirds.
-In particular, this Criterion must be applied to the regular occurrence of >1% of a biogeographic population of a species or subspecies of wetland-dependent animal, and it should be recognized that in many cases the biogeographic range of the population is larger than the territory of one Contracting Party.
+257. The guidance for the application of Criterion 9 for non-avian animal species is similar to that provided above for Criterion 6 for waterbirds.
+In particular, this Criterion must be applied to the regular occurrence of 1% or more of a population [see para 254bis] of a species or subspecies of wetland-dependent non-avian animal species, (see paragraph 248bis) and it should be recognized that in many cases the geographic range of the population is larger than the territory of one Contracting Party.

-260. For each population listed under Criterion 9 the name of the biogeographic population, as well as the number of individuals of this population regularly occurring in the site, should be listed.
-An initial list of recommended 1% thresholds for the application of Criterion 9 is provided in the paper Population estimates and 1% thresholds for wetland-dependent non-avian species, for the application of Criterion 9 (www.ramsar.org/pdf/ris/key_ris _criterion9_2006.pdf), which also provides a description of the biogeographic range of each population.
+258. For each population listed under Criterion 9 the name of the population, as well as the number of individuals of this population regularly occurring in the site, should be listed in the RIS.
+A list of recommended 1% thresholds for the application of Criterion 9 is provided in the spreadsheet Population estimates and 1% thresholds for wetland-dependent non-avian animal species, for the application of Criterion 9: 2024 edition (available here), which also provides a brief description of the geographic range of each population, the source(s) where further information is available and other useful information.